 - Names to Run Away from Really Fast: Frankly, anyone willing to make a deal with (Big) Bill Hell is likely a "stupid motherfucker" indeed.

 - Our Product Sucks: The announcers proudly proclaim that their cars are complete lemons, and you'd have to be a complete schmuck to buy a car from them.
 Which you are, so you will.
 Yes, even after being told this.
 That's just how much of a schmuck they think you are.

 - Overly Narrow Superlative: The announcer proudly proclaims that Big Bill Hell's is "the only dealer that tells you to fuck off!"

 - It's a used car commercial where the announcers blatantly yell profane insults at the audience.
 It's clearly not to be taken seriously.

-- It's also, more specifically, a parody of the kind of hyperactive, in-your-face advertisements car dealerships absolutely loved to bombard local broadcast television with during the Reagan, Bush I, and early Clinton years in the United States; this type eventually fell out of favor for being overdone and comparatively easy to ignore, and also for being fairly bad at pushing specific models of cars (which manufacturers increasingly wished to do).
+- It's also, more specifically, a parody of the kind of hyperactive, in-your-face advertisements car dealerships absolutely loved to bombard local broadcast television with during the Reagan, Bush I, and early Clinton years in the United States; this type eventually fell out of favor for being overdone and comparatively easy to ignore, and also for being fairly bad at pushing specific models of cars (which manufacturers increasingly wished to do), and then the decentralized nature of the Internet made such ads completely irrelevant for that medium, sealing their fate.
 The parody's likely immediate inspiration is a pretty representative example of the type from the time period.